-Coverage for your spouse (or registered domestic partner) or eligible dependents will end when:
+Coverage for your Spouse (or domestic partner) or eligible Dependents will end when:

-- Your spouse (or registered domestic partner) is no longer eligible to participate in the Plan; - Your eligible dependent children cease to be full-time students or are otherwise no longer eligible to participate in the Plan; - The responsible party stops making required contributions;
+- Your Spouse (or domestic partner) is no longer eligible to participate in the Plan; - Your eligible Dependent children are no longer eligible to participate in the Plan;

+- The responsible party stops making required contributions;

-- Your spouse dies; or - The Plan is terminated.
+- Your Spouse dies; or

+- The Plan is terminated.

-Your eligible dependents may be able to continue Plan coverage under certain circumstances in accordance with the provisions of the Consolidated Omnibus Budget Reconciliation Act (COBRA).
+Your eligible Dependents may be able to continue Plan coverage under certain circumstances in accordance with the provisions of the Consolidated Omnibus Budget Reconciliation Act (COBRA).
 (See "Continuation of Coverage for Retirees" under the "COBRA Continuation of Coverage" section of this SPD for further details.)